gloscode/Number-Sorter/README.md

 ## About this project

-Text Analyzer project using HTML, CSS, JS and Bootstrap.
-It is also publishable project and has many suitable features in manipulating the text
+Number Sorter project using Python.
+It sorts the user input integer in ascending or descending order

 &nbsp;